-The output of the QT1011 is active-high upon detection.
-The output will remain active-high for the duration of the detection.
+The output of the QT1010 is active-high upon detection.
+The output will remain active-high for the duration of the detection, or until the Max On-duration expires, whichever occurs first.
+If a Max On-duration timeout occurs first, the sensor performs a full recalibration and the output becomes inactive (low) until the next detection.